 - 1. Schools will provide a clean and safe meal environment. - 2.
 Students will be provided adequate time to eat meals. - 3.
 Drinking water will be available at all meal periods and throughout the school day. - 4.
 Professional development will be provided for school system nutrition staff. - 5.
 To the extent possible, the school system will utilize available funding and outside programs to enhance student wellness. - 6.
-Food will not be used in the schools as punishment.
-Food as a reward should be used on a limited basis only. - 7.
+Food will not be used in the schools as a reward or punishment. - 7.
 As appropriate, the goals of this wellness policy will be considered in planning all school-based activities. - 8.
 Administrators, teachers, school nutrition personnel, students, parents or guardians, and community members will be encouraged to serve as positive role models to promote student wellness. - 9.
 Mental health also is vital to a student's well-being and learning.
 As resources allow, mental health training and services will be explored and implemented. - 10.
 The curriculum will include instructional goals and activities that inform students about the effects of substance abuse, negative peer pressure, and the development of a positive, productive, and safe lifestyle.